Setting ‘fair’ prices

 Distorted market prices

 Debates on pricing usually revolve around market prices, which are determined by supply and demand.
-In conventional economic theory, the market price is the price at which the supply of and demand for a product reach equilibrium.
+In classical economic theory, the market price is the price at which the supply of and demand for a product reach equilibrium.
 In practical life, however, market prices are determined by a wide range of other factors that have nothing to do with supply and demand.
 Indeed, market prices often diverge from equilibrium prices for several reasons:

 - Some markets are imbalanced because they have only a single buyer or a few buyers.